Council Tax Charges 2019-20

 This information is about the Winchester City Council element of council tax.
 Your council tax bill also includes amounts for Hampshire County Council, the Police and Crime Commissioner for Hampshire, Hampshire Fire and Rescue Authority, and, your parish or town council.

-For further details relating to the other elements of council tax, please follow the below links:
+For further details relating to the non Winchester City Council elements of council tax, please follow the below links

-The Government requires all councils with adult social care responsibilities to publish the text below on their council tax information webpage:
+The Government requires all councils with adult social care responsibilities to publish the text below on their council tax information web page.
+Please note that Hampshire County Council’s adult social care precept has not increased this year.

 Adult Social Care Precept on your Council Tax Bill

-The Ministry for Housing, Communities and Local Government, who are responsible for the legislation, has published some questions and answers about how the adult social care precept is shown on council tax bills.
-Please note that this is guidance produced for the 2017/18 year and as such the periods that it refers to are relative to that financial year.
+Also, the Ministry for Housing, Communities and Local Government, who are responsible for the legislation, published some questions and answers last year about how the adult social care precept is shown on council tax bills.